Pain Reliever, Anti-inflammatory, Microglial and Mast Cell Inhibitor?

 Some of the more popular formulations are below.

 - Normast compressed tablets contain 600 mg micronized PEA in a magnesium stearate matrix.

 - Normast sachets for sublingual use contain 600 mg micronized PEA that is sweetened with 300 mg sorbitol.

 - PeaPure is produced in vegetable capsules containing 400 mg micronized PEA only or as a cream via this website.

 - Palmitoylethanolamide For Pain states PeaPure contains the most PEA per serving and that a recent review article recommends it.
 It costs about a dollar a pill (without shipping) or about .80/pill if you buy in larger quantities.

-In a discussion on a pain group site Hesselink suggested using ultra mironized Normast (sachets) under the tongue for the first ten days to fill up the cells with the compound.
+In a discussion on a pain group site, Hesselink suggested using ultra-micronized Normast (sachets) under the tongue for the first ten days to fill up the cells with the compound.
 After that continue for 6 weeks with 600 mg tablets twice daily.

 If pain decreases of more than 30% are not seen, he adds “a period of 10 days with the powder under the tongue” and do not lower the dose for another 6 weeks.
 Once 50% reductions in pain are seen, he reduces the dose to 300 mg twice daily.
 He cautioned to “Always use this food for medical purposes in the context of a treatment cycle supervised by your own physician.”

-Palmitoylethanolamide For Pain reported that pain relief is sometime seen within a week but may take up to six to eight weeks.
+Palmitoylethanolamide For Pain reported that pain relief is sometimes seen within a week but may take up to six to eight weeks.

 (Health Rising is not associated with any PEA products)